 The giant panda population has declined rapidly over the decades as a result of extreme habitat loss and low birth rates.
 Poaching has also historically impacted on the numbers.
 It is thought that only 1000 - 1500 pandas exist in the wild; however, some conservationists are now estimating numbers are actually as high as 3000, and are convinced that recent conservation measures are working.
 Now you have the opportunity to be a part of this valuable conservation effort by volunteering at a panda research centre.

 Volunteering with Giant Pandas

 You will be involved in preparing food for the pandas, cleaning out enclosures and observing panda behaviour.
 By volunteering with the giant pandas, you will get to learn about the habits and life cycle of this species, as well as the rescue and breeding programme carried out at the centre.
 Volunteers also learn about the research and conservation efforts relating to the giant panda.

 This volunteer project is suited to anyone interested in general animal care, through to those with a specific interest in the captive breeding of large mammals.
 This is essentially an animal care project, but will also be relevant to someone with a keen interest in animal conservation.

 You do not need to have any specific experience with animals.
 However, these are large mammals and although they are in captivity, it is important to remember that they are still wild animals and should not be treated like pets.

 The centre is an hour and a half drive away from Chengdu.
 You will stay in accommodation within walking distance of the centre.
 The surrounding area is beautiful and scenic with mountains, waterfalls and bamboo forests.

-You can join the Animal Care project in China for two or three weeks if you don't have time to join us for four weeks or more.
+You can join the Animal Care project in China for one, two or three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering.